emustudio/emuStudio/README.md

 From the user perspective, emuStudio is a desktop application which can emulate some predefined virtual computer.
 The computers consist of components, which are separate modules and can be programmed independently.
-User just select those components, connect them with lines into a schema, and the computer is ready for emulation.
+User just selects those components, connects them with lines into a schema, and the computer is ready for emulation.

 # Features highlight

 * Computer schema designer / editor

 * Simple IDE
     - Source code editor with syntax highlighting
     - Ability to compile and directly transfer code to emulator
     - CPU debugger with interactive disassembler

 * Components of a computer are independent plug-ins like CPU, memory and devices
     - Operating memory and devices can have their own GUI windows

 * Automatic emulation run from command line

 * Several predefined computer sets and plug-ins

 * Consistent API for development of custom plug-ins

 # Predefined computers, and hardware